 The Agricultural Law Section elects new executive members each year at its annual meeting.
-Listed below are the current members of the executive committee for 2020.
+Listed below are the current members of the executive committee for 2023.

 Sally Anderson Hansell is a Hermiston native, and her husband is a local fifth-generation farmer.
 She has practiced law since 2000, and has personal experiences with the challenges facing farmers, small businesses, and legacy family farms and ranches.
 In addition to property and contract matters, she enjoys assisting clients with their very personal family matters, such as wills, trusts, estates, and probates.

 Rebecca Knapp was raised in the farming and ranching communities of Wallowa County, Oregon.
 She obtained a B.S. in Speech Communication from Portland State University and a J.D. from Willamette University.
 After graduating from law school in 2001, Rebecca returned to her hometown of Enterprise where she works as a sole practitioner.
 Rebecca represents farmers, ranchers, cattle producers, irrigation companies, and rural housing land developers on a wide range of matters including the purchase and sale of real estate, water rights, easements, and boundary disputes.